Leadership is going through an extreme makeover.

-The Answer: You have something in common with digital natives and this common thread is far greater than technology.
+The Answer: You have something in common with digital natives, and this common thread is far greater than technology.
 It’s our brains!
-Despite the digital age, the brain is still the world’s greatest super computer and it is the place we can connect and lead digital natives at a very deep level.
-The brain performs more task in a millisecond than we can discuss, but its basic function is centered around three major activities:
+Despite the digital age, the brain is still the world’s greatest supercomputer, and it is the place we can connect and lead digital natives at a very deep level.
+The brain performs more tasks in a millisecond than we can discuss, but its basic function is centered around three major activities:

 - Receiving information

 As a leader, it’s important that we understand the basics of how the brain works.
 When you’re interacting with staff members, knowing how their brain works will make your communications with them more meaningful, resulting in better outcomes.

 An example would be if someone is using the emotional part of their brain and you’re speaking to them about information that requires them to use the logic portion of their brain, and the two of you are not on the same page.
 That means your message is not effectively getting through, which will affect the outcome.